My Take on Why Complete Prohibition is Impossible:

 View posts ad-free on Patreon by becoming a Patreon member for only $3 a month!
 Become one here: Patreon

 Based on the Bismark quote on politics and politicians’ lies from two days ago, I would hesitate to say that politicians are at all moral, much less moral or knowledgeable enough to make better decisions for us than God.
+Hence, it’s not unreasonable to say that complete prohibition is impossible and immoral for government to engage in; if God decided not to do it, why should governments attempt to do what God would not?

 Complete prohibition is impossible because to carry it out would require a complete restriction of individual rights and our liberty.
 If an omnipotent and flawless being refused to restrict choice like that, then I think it’s probably not a great idea to give the government the power to do so.